antimof/UxPlay/README.txt

     provide: check with "`rpm -qi ffmpeg-libs`" that it lists "Packager" as RPM Fusion; if this is not installed, uxplay will fail to start, with error: **no element "avdec_aac"** \]*.

+-   **Mageia:** (sudo dnf install, or sudo yum install) gstreamer1.0-libav gstreamer1.0-plugins-bad (+ gstreamer1.0-vaapi
+    for Intel/AMD graphics). *Install ffmpeg from the "tainted" repository (so gstreamer-1.0-libav can provide the required plugin avdec_aac), which also provides a more complete gstreamer1.0-plugins-bad.*

 -   **openSUSE:** (sudo zypper install) gstreamer-plugins-libav gstreamer-plugins-bad (+ gstreamer-plugins-vaapi for Intel/AMD